Every summer growing up, I went to camp in Maine. I made wonderful friends there, and several of those friendships are still going strong.

 While I was there, we made beer bread.
 I still have the index card with the original recipe which called for self-rising flour.
 Over the years, I have adapted the recipe, swapping out the self-rise flour and incorporating some whole wheat flour.

 Following is the basic recipe with variations noted.
-While this isn’t the same as some of the other breads I bake, it is rather tasty for a super-speedy loaf and is perfect with soup or spread with your favorite jam.
+While this isn’t the same as some of the other breads I bake, it is rather tasty, especially for a super-speedy, fuss-free loaf.
+It’s perfect with soup or spread with your favorite jam.

 - 1 1/2 cups all-purpose flour